LiuGroupHNU/deep--potential/README.md

 # DP-GEN Manual

-Description: This code is not source code, we just added the technical support of siesta on the basis of https://github.com/deepmodeling/dpgen
+Description: We just added the technical support of siesta on the basis of https://github.com/deepmodeling/dpgen
 ## Table of Contents
    * [DP-GEN Manual](#dp-gen-manual)
       * [Table of Contents](#table-of-contents)